For even more scenic drives, check out our quick guide to Colorado's 26 scenic byways.

 4. Maroon Bells

 The iconic Maroon Bells, two towering 14,000-foot mountains nestled in the Maroon Bells-Snowmass Wilderness, are the most photographed peaks in North America.
-Located in the 2.3 million acre White River National Forest, the Maroon Bells tower over numerous hiking trails that offer unbeatable views of golden aspen trees.
-The area is accessible by car, however buses run daily through Labor Day and on weekends through October 6 from Aspen Highlands.
+Located in the 2.3-million-acre White River National Forest, the Maroon Bells tower over numerous hiking trails that offer unbeatable views of golden aspen trees.
+The area is accessible by car, however buses run daily mid-June through Labor Day and on weekends Labor Day through early October from the Aspen Highlands.

 5. Western Slope Colors